jrollin/rust-cli-workshop/2_syntax/README.md

 </details>

+#### Embrace changes with compiler love

+Rust compiler warning and hints help you detect and fix problems very fast

 :bulb: Notes

-Compiler is really an helping tools that explicit reason of failure\
+* Compiler is really an helping tools that explicits reason of failure
-Most of the time, it will give a solution or hint and a link to related documentation
+* Most of the time, it will give a solution or hint and a link to related documentation
+* some consider rust compiler as your pair

-## :pencil: Exercice
+## :pencil: Part 2 - Write a chifoumi game logic

 Write Chifoumi game logic (Rock, Paper, Scissors)